 Parentage: Jonathan x Wagener

 Harvest: Late Season

-Idared was developed and then released in 1942 by the head of the Department of Horticulture Leif Verner at the Idaho Agricultural Experiment Station in Moscow, Idaho.
-Its name is derived from its state of origin, Idaho, and its handsome red color.
-It is a cross between Jonathan and Wagener apples.
+Idared was developed and released in 1942 by Leif Verner, then head of horticulture at the Idaho Agricultural Experiment Station in Moscow, Idaho.
+The apple’s name is derived from its state of origin, Idaho, and its brilliant red color.
+Idared is a cross between Jonathan and Wagener apples.